kubewarden/docs/docs/writing-policies/go/03-policy-settings.md

 :::note
 All the `mapset.Set` objects are created using the [thread-unsafe variant](https://pkg.go.dev/github.com/deckarep/golang-set?utm_source=godoc#NewThreadUnsafeSet).
-The WebAssembly code is executed in a single thread, hence there are no concurrency issues.
+The WebAssembly code executes in a single thread, hence there are no concurrency issues.

 The WebAssembly standard doesn't cover threads yet.
 See [the official proposal](https://github.com/WebAssembly/threads) for more details.